FICS Research Director, Professor, Department of Computer & Information Science & Engineering department (CISE).

 Counterfeit detection and prevention, system and chip level reverse engineering, anti-reverse engineering, nano-imaging

-Dr. Navid Asadizanjani is currently an Assistant Research Professor at the Florida Institute for Cybersecurity (FICS).
-He completed his Ph.D. in mechanical engineering from the University of Connecticut in the summer 2014 and continue his research as a Post-doctoral fellow at UConn CHASE prior to this position.
-He investigates the novel technique for integrated circuits counterfeit detection and prevention, System and chip level reverse engineering, Anti-reverse engineering, etc. His results are published in several journals and conferences.
+Dr. Navid Asadizanjani is currently an Associate Professor at the Florida Institute for Cybersecurity (FICS).
+He completed his Ph.D. in mechanical engineering from the University of Connecticut in the summer of 2014 and continued his research as a Post-doctoral fellow at UConn CHASE prior to this position.
+He investigates the novel techniques for integrated circuits counterfeit detection and prevention, System and chip level reverse engineering, Anti-reverse engineering, etc. His results have been published in several journals and conferences.
 He has received several awards during his Ph.D. such as ISFA best paper award and D.E.
 Crow innovation prize.

 Kimia Z Azar